 You’re hiking . . . now what?
 You’ve planned, prepped and made it to the trail, so how can you make the day memorable?

 - Remember the day is about having fun.
 Let the youngest hiker set the pace.
 Even if they’re slower than you’d like, don’t rush – especially if they stop to admire leaves and bugs.
 Catch up and hear about what’s going on in their lives.
 Don’t forget to take plenty of breaks, too.
 Nothing says you have to make it to the end of the trail for the day to be a success!

 - Take the opportunity to teach (not preach to) your kids.
 Hikes are a fantastic opportunity to explain Leave No Trace and how to respect nature.
 Talk about how it’s our responsibility to enjoy the outdoors and make good decisions to protect the environment now and for future generations.
 Kids will understand!
-(Visit Leave No Trace for resources and ideas to help.)
+Consider brining a book about local plants and animals to see if you can identify any!
+(Visit the Leave No Trace site for fun ideas and more information.)